nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 - [x] :three: Avoid technical debt :warning:

 #### Tips to help you follow DRY principle
-- [x] :one: Avoid writing lengthy codes insted build your code in smaller reusable units
+- [x] :one: Avoid writing lengthy codes insted build your code in smaller reusable units :tangerine:
-- [x] :two: Establish you code logic first to help with your code writing processe
+- [x] :two: Establish you code logic first to help with your code writing processe :construction: